ippontech/blog-usa/posts/introduction-to-graphql-with-apollo.md

 ![mutation_add](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2022/08/graphql.mutation.add.png)

-As in the example, _input_ items can be employed (`BookInput` and `PersonInput`), where each field stands for a parameter, which may be convenient if you want to modify a complex object (instead of modifying fields one by one).
+As in the example, _input_ items can be employed (`BookInput` and `PersonInput`), where each field stands for a parameter, which may be convenient if you want to modify a complex object instead of modifying fields one by one.

 In the same way, this is the process of a book's modification: